 As one of the nation's leading wildlife hospitals, WRC strongly believes in educating future generations of wildlife professionals, veterinarians, vet techs and others on working with, and providing medical assistance, to wildlife.

-We have many different areas for you to gain a more in-depth experience than a volunteer position:
+We have many different areas for you to gain a more in-depth experience as a wildlife intern.

 1) Vet Student Externships and Internships: You must be enrolled in a veterinary school.